Mills Observatory: Planning, construction and opening

 The dome itself, also built by Grubb, is hand-operated and made of papier-mâché on a framework of steel.
+Grubb also built other notable observatory domes such as the Royal Observatory in Edinburgh and the David Dunlap Observatory’s dome, in Richmond Hill, near Toronto.

 The only part of the dome which has had to be replaced over the years is the shutter, where the papier-mâché perished and marine plywood was substituted.
 The 18-inch telescope was rarely used at full aperture, due to its tendency to be affected by reflections from street lights caused by the open lattice-work tube.

 One of the problems that restricted the astronomical work of the Observatory during this period was that Balgay Park was enclosed, and the gates were locked at dusk.
 Special arrangements had to be made with the Parks Department to have a gatekeeper on duty during the nights when the telescope was in use, and for him to supervise entry and exit of public and cars, and ensure no-one was left in the park after the observatory was locked up.
 This meant that all children had to be accompanied by an adult.
 For this reason the Council placed the Observatory under the administrative control of the Parks Superintendent, under whom it remained until reorganisation brought a transfer to the Museums Department.
 The railings were removed during the War, since when the park has had "open access."
 During the years 1935 to 1939 there was one staff change - Mr. Dorward retired and was succeeded by Mr. McDonald.
 Shortly after the outbreak of the Second World War the Observatory was closed for the duration and the staff re-deployed to work of more immediate national importance.
 After the war, when the Observatory re-opened, the 18 in telescope underwent a radical transformation.